-Whether the goal is to prevent a hangover, limit calorie intake, or throw caution to the wind for an all-out rager, many drinkers follow a set of time-honored rules to get through a night or drinking with limited negative consequences.
+Whether the goal is to prevent a hangover, limit calorie intake, or throw caution to the wind for an all-out rager, many people follow a set of time-honored rules to get through a night of drinking with limited negative consequences.
 And while each may stem from a kernel of truth (or at least logic), they’re not exactly rules to live by.

-1. The Myth: Mixing alcohol with energy drinks makes you drunker.
+1. Myth: Mixing alcohol with energy drinks makes you drunker.

-The Fact: Energy drinks alter the perception of how intoxicated we really are, but have no direct effect on how those shots hit us.
-While drinking too much can’t be blamed solely on Red Bull, it’s best to steer clear of this combo to stay aware of your limits .
+Fact: Energy drinks alter the perception of how intoxicated we really are but have no physiological effect on how those tequila shots affect us.

-2. The Myth: Beer before liquor, never been sicker; liquor before beer, you’re in the clear.
+2. Myth: Beer before liquor, never been sicker; liquor before beer, you’re in the clear.

-The Fact: While darker alcohols may contain more antioxidants, they can also contain more cogeners — toxic chemicals created during the fermentation process — that can worsen hangovers (this goes for beer, wine, rum, whiskey, gold tequila — anything with a darkish hue).
-If you need to avoid feeling sluggish the next day, switch out some of those darker drinks for lighter versions.
+This goes for beer, wine, rum, whiskey, gold tequila, and pretty much any drink with a darkish hue.
+If you need to avoid feeling sluggish the next day, you might want to switch out some of those darker drinks for lighter versions.

 The year on the label must mean something, right?
 Aged wine is perceived as more complex in flavor, more expensive, and of a higher quality.
 So it must be better to let any bottle sit around for a while before uncorking it.